 We all know this one.
 When what we’re looking at is too dark, we find a way to make it brighter.
 Lighting design is all about making sure we have adequate light in our day-to-day lives, but our standards are calibrated around normal vision.

 As soon as the light levels drop to a point that we are not seeing comfortably, our first response is to seek extra light.
-We turn on the room light, or move to a brighter spot, or bring a light to whatever we are trying to see.
+We turn on the room light, or move to a brighter spot, or bring a torch/flashlight to whatever we are trying to see.

 When it’s too dark — we look for a way to make it brighter.

-It’s too pale, too faded
+It’s too pale, too faded, it blends into the background

 Something (or someone) is in the way

-We can’t move ourselves away from the afterimage.
-We can’t move the afterimage itself.
 What do we do?
 There isn’t anything we can do.
 We just have to wait until our eyes recover and the afterimage disappears.